atdepo/toast-tool/readme.md

 1. Enhance practitioners' awareness of potential issues within their teams
 2. Integrate seamlessly with widely-used recommendation systems in software development environments

+## 🏛️ Repository Structure
+All the files in this repository are related to the tool source code.
+In the `data_files` directory there are the files that were used during the research project that led to the development of the tool.

+Specifically, the directory contains:
+- The file `Selection Survey for Community Smells Recognition - Answers.xlsx` that contains the answers to the exploratory survey used to find the set of managerial figures to interview
+- The file `An Empirical Study on Community Smells within Project Teams - Answers.xlsx` that contains the answers to the two iterations of the main survey, aggregated in a single sheet
+- The file `analisi_rq_2.R` that contains the R scripts used to calculate the metrics used to answer the second research question
+- The file `Coding Sheet.xlsx` that contains the coding process that was followed to identify the symptoms from the literature

 ## 🛠️ Setup Instructions

 ### Prerequisites